 By the end of 1811, Little Baily (also called Dungriffen) was identified as a far better location.
 And by Saint Patrick's Day in 1814 a new tower and a house for the lighthouse keeper were finished in the present location.
 It had no less than 24 oil lamps and reflectors.

 Still, fog could be a problem ... and two accidents in fog proved that non-optical improvements to the Baily Lighthouse were needed.
-In August 1846, the paddle steamer PS "Prince" of the City of Dublin Steam Packet Company ran into cliffs just 2,500 metres off the lighthouse in heavy fog.
+In August 1846, the paddle steamer PS "Prince" of the City of Dublin Steam Packet Company ran into cliffs just 2,500 meters off the lighthouse in the heavy fog.
 While this raised concerns, money was tight.
-Until in February 1853 the PS "Queen Victoria" came to similar harm, a maritime tragedy in which more than eighty people died, crew and passengers.
+Until in February 1853, the PS "Queen Victoria" came to similar harm, a maritime tragedy in which more than eighty people died, crew and passengers.
 As a direct result of this massive loss of life and the inquiry which rules that acoustic warnings might have prevented the shipwreck, a fog bell was installed in April of the same year.

 During the 1860s, Baily Lighthouse received improved lights, and the fuel burned in them was switched from oil to gas (first on an experimental basis) - so the station received its own small gas works.
 And while the fog bell was kept as an emergency measure, acoustic signals were switched to first an air horn, then a siren during the 1870s.
 With the addition of personnel accommodation over the years, the Baily Lighthouse slowly acquired its current state.

-Only in 1972 was the system electrified, now a massive 1,500 watt bulb in a rotating lens started producing a flash every 20 seconds - but lights were fast becoming secondary warning system, with radio beacons becoming primary systems for warning and guiding ships.
+Only in 1972 was the system electrified, now a massive 1,500-watt bulb in a rotating lens started producing a flash every 20 seconds - but lights were fast becoming secondary warning system, with radio beacons becoming primary systems for warning and guiding ships.
 So from as early as 1978, the still new light was operated not 24/7, but only in poor visibility.
 And even the acoustic fog signal was scrapped in 1995 (which must have been a relief for locals).
 Finally, in 1996, Baily Lighthouse was converted to automatic operation.

 The last of the regular lighthouse keepers left Baily Lighthouse on March 24th, 1997 - 183 years and seven days after operations started.
-And with the lighthouse keeper the job went ... as Baily was the last of the Irish lighthouses to be converted to automatic operation.
+And with the lighthouse keeper, the job went ... as Baily was the last of the Irish lighthouses to be converted to automatic operation.